antony-street/vision/README.md

-# vision, Student ID photo processing for TASS
+# vision, Student ID photo processing for The Alpha School System (TASS) (https://www.tassweb.com.au/)

 A small Python CLI that batch-processes student photos into **TASS-ready ID images** by detecting the primary face, cropping with margin, resizing to a fixed target size, and compressing outputs to a strict file-size cap.
 If no suitable face is detected, it falls back to a centered, aspect-preserving crop.